 Editor's note: Gianrico Farrugia, M.D., is a gastroenterologist at Mayo Clinic and director of the Mayo Clinic Center for Individualized Medicine.

-Tags: Al-Jazeera America, Center for Individualized Medicine, Dr. Farrugia, Farrugia, Future of Health Care, genome, genomic medicine, Gianrico Farrugia, individualized medicine, Mayo Clinic, Mayo Clinic Center for Individualized Medicine, Patient Care
+Tags: Al-Jazeera America, Center for Individualized Medicine, Dr. Farrugia, Farrugia, Future of Health Care, genome, genomic medicine, Gianrico Farrugia, individualized medicine, Mayo Clinic, Mayo Clinic, Mayo Clinic Center for Individualized Medicine, Patient Care